 Currently, Unbounce doesn't differentiate between mobile and desktop when counting visitors and views.
 But you can utilize Google Analytics then segment and filter those stats to track and compare mobile vs. desktop visits to your page.
 Learn how to add Google Analytics to your Unbounce pages here.
 And check out this post in our Community for tips on segmenting and filtering your data in GA.

-The Page Contents pane is a tree structure that shows the hierarchical layout of your landing page in terms of the elements on the page - you'll see all the objects on your page nested within page sections and boxes.
+The Contents pane is a tree structure that shows the hierarchical layout of your content in terms of the elements on the page or Convertable - you'll see all the objects in your content nested within sections and boxes.

-To access your Page Contents pane click the small arrow at the far left, or the Page Contents button at the bottom of the Unbounce Landing Page Builder.
+To access your Contents pane click the small arrow at the far left, or the Contents button at the bottom of the Unbounce Builder.

-Click an item in the Page Contents to select it on your page.
-You can rename objects by double clicking them.
+Click an item in the Contents to select it within your content.
+You can rename objects by double-clicking them.

-Click the arrow on the right of Page Contents section to close the pane.
+Click the arrow on the right of the Contents section to close the pane.

-If you are editing a page that has already been published, saving your changes will activate the re-publish button, so that you don't have to leave the Builder to republish your page (note: republishing from the Builder is not available for Convertables).
+If you are editing content that has already been published, saving your changes will activate the re-publish button, so that you don't have to leave the Builder to republish your page (note: republishing from the Builder is not available for Convertables).

-Keep in mind that re-publishing from inside the page builder will also republish your page variants.
+Keep in mind that re-publishing from inside the Builder will also republish your page variants.

-If you are editing a page that has never been published, you'll need to do so from the Page Overview so that you can set the URL, integrations and page traffic weight (if you are running an A/B test).
+If you are editing content that has never been published, you'll need to do so from the Overview so that you can set the URL, integrations and page traffic weight (if you are running an A/B test).

-Note that the Unbounce Page Builder doesn't work in Safari when Private Browsing mode is turned on.
+Note that the Unbounce Builder doesn't work in Safari when Private Browsing mode is turned on.

-All pages created in Unbounce are fully compatible with IE when you publish them (along with Firefox, Safari and Chrome).
+All content created in Unbounce is fully compatible with IE when you publish it (along with Firefox, Safari and Chrome).
 However, our page management environment is not currently compatible with IE.